 Ipsos’ “Anti-Slavery Policy” has been in place since July 2016, supplementing the requirements set out in the Ipsos Group wide policies.
 All staff are required to comply with the policy, and we have a zero-tolerance approach to non-compliance.
 We are committed to acting ethically and with integrity in all our business dealings and relationships, and to implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in our own business or any of our supply chains.

-Both whistleblowing and supplier oversight are seen as key performance indicators to measure Ipsos’ effectiveness in ensuring that slavery and human trafficking is not taking place in its business or supply chains.
-Key performance indicators are also discussed with any potential supplier in regard to processes and compliance with Modern Slavery Act 2015 rules and regulations as well as industry regulated guidance.
-Ipsos ensures that contractual documents reflect notification as well as legislative compliance requirements.
-Ipsos engages a hard-line approach of non-engagement and dismissal of supplier if any form of non-compliance to the Modern Slavery Act 2015 is found/suspected.
-There have not been any incidences of non-compliance by Ipsos’ approved supply chain since the reporting requirements under the Modern Slavery Act 2015 to the date of this statement.
+Both whistleblowing and supplier reviews are seen as key requirements in Ipsos’ standard supplier agreements to help Ipsos identify risks of slavery and human trafficking taking place in its business or supply chains.
+Ipsos engages a hard-line approach of non-engagement and dismissal of suppliers if a breach of the Modern Slavery Act 2015 is found.
+Ipsos has not identified or received any notifications of incidences of non-compliance by Ipsos’ approved supply chain since the introduction of the Modern Slavery Act 2015.

 Ipsos has issued training to its staff to enable them to better recognise the risks of modern slavery and human trafficking in the supply chain.
 Ipsos has also asked its staff to familiarise themselves with the "Anti-Slavery Policy".
-Ipsos ensures all employees are kept up to date and informed of legislative updates and compliance requirements whether it is engaging with new clients or on-boarding of suppliers.
-Ipsos has a dedicated compliance and legal team who continually strive to have pro-active a approach to legislative compliance and ensure internal stakeholders are made fully aware of the Modern Slavery Act and the obligations Ipsos as an organisation must uphold.
+Ipsos has a dedicated compliance and legal team who continually strive to have a pro-active approach to legal updates and educate internal stakeholders of the same and the obligations Ipsos as an organisation must uphold.

-Signed by Kelly Beaver, Chief Executive Officer for Ipsos MORI UK Ltd and Ipsos (market research) Limited:
+Signed by Kelly Beaver MBE, Chief Executive Officer for Ipsos MORI UK Ltd and Ipsos (market research) Limited:

 Chief Executive Officer